Bryan-Shaloat-Be/Empire_movies-a/README.md

 A small system was created to add favorites, delete and view.
 The basic consumption to show all movies and series, as well as a category filter.
 Everything is already connected and working together with the project.
 Client --- Server -- Database

+## Process Sprint 6

+Database

+The normalize to database was easy because the structure of my database is small and did not contain many columns that would allow it to be broken down into more tables except for the category table, which was the change I made for normalization.
+The normalization of the database seems fantastic to me.
+I think it helps a lot with the management of the tables and the records themselves to avoid overwrites and more, so it is something that I will be using from here to the future :)

+Backend ASP.net

+The process to migrate or create a new backend with C# ASP.NET CORE was simple since all the configuration was ready on the front end to consume APIs.
+These APIs were easy to implement even with slight improvements in them and a better structure than in Express.
+The complicated thing at the beginning was understanding the entire ASP.net mvc structure since it was different from Express and even from PHP with Laravel, which is something I usually use for web creation.
+In the end I liked the structure more than express and I think I would be using it to create APIs in future projects.

+Kubernetes and Docker

+The use of these technologies was something new for me and challenging.
+The use of Docker was essential to understand Kubernetes, so it took me time to learn Docker and everything about containers and images.
+I managed to create the images of my project (Backend and Frontend) and run them effectively in the containers.

+I started with Kubernetes, the configuration was not complicated to create, the tools it provides are fantastic, the management seemed very good to me from what I understand the use of this technology for horizontal scaling in the future.
+I had some complications with the port issue but thanks to my firewall that did not allow me to access certain ports or minikube IP.
+In the same way, the configuration for the operation and management of the application with kubernetes was achieved.

 ## Sprint Review 2 and 3

 | What did I do right? | what I didn't do well| What can i do differently?